williams-cs-web/williams-cs-web.github.io/README.md

     "date": "May 3, 2024",
     "speaker": "Melanie Subbiah",
     "affiliation": "Columbia University",
-    "title": "How did we get here?: The Rise of Large Language Models and the Problem of Evaluation", "photo": "images/colloquium/subbiah.jpeg",
+    "title": "How did we get here?
+The Rise of Large Language Models and the Problem of Evaluation", "photo": "images/colloquium/subbiah.jpeg",
     "abstract": "Large Language Models (LLMs) have permeated almost every field..."
 }